 Lord Hastings Lionel Ismay was NATO’s first Secretary General, a position he was initially reluctant to accept.
-By the end of his tenure however, Ismay had become the biggest advocate for the organisation he famously said was created to “keep the Soviet Union out, the Americans in, and the Germans down.”
+By the end of his tenure however, Ismay had become the biggest advocate of the organisation he had famously said earlier on in his political career, was created to “keep the Soviet Union out, the Americans in, and the Germans down.”

 “IT IS YOUR DUTY TO ACCEPT, PUG.” – CHURCHILL TO ISMAY

 The position of Secretary General was not established until several years after the signing of the North Atlantic Treaty – and after the nomination of a military commander.
 With the outbreak of the Korean War in June 1950, military affairs were of primary concern and the Supreme Commander Allied Forces Europe (SACEUR) was nominated in December 1950.
 The post of Secretary General was created in February 1952 and Ismay was appointed a month later.

 Since the headquarters had been moved from London to Paris, it was decided the post of the first Secretary General should be given to a Brit.
 Winston Churchill put forward Ismay’s name, his Secretary of State for Commonwealth Relations and a former soldier with a prestigious military career.
 Ismay tried to decline but eventually relented believing the posting would only last two years.
 He took office on 4 April 1952 – NATO’s third anniversary.